Evil Dead: Regeneration: Plot

 Ash and Sam go through the woods surrounding Sunny Meadows to find it infested with deadites as well.
 Ash finds a harpoon gun in a trash pile and modifies it onto his right hand.
 Ash and Sam, with the help of his harpoon gun, make their way into an abandoned mine where they find another portal while fending off deadite miners.
 However, as soon as they get there, a spirit possesses one of the deadite miners, turning it into a hulking monster.
 Ash and Sam kill the deadite miner and close the portal.
 Professor Knowby tells them that Reinhard has his diary finally and needs a human sacrifice.
 Ash believes that Sally is the one he intends to sacrifice.
 Ash and Sam follow a mine shaft towards nearby docks where another portal is believed to be located; while there, Ash goes through another trash pile and finds a high powered torpedo gun.
 The duo destroy a fish creature guarding the docks portal.

 Ash and Sam make their way through a swamp, where they find a shack full of flammable materials that allows Ash to create a flamethrower.
 Ash and Sam make their way through the swamp to a nearby town called Port Turnham which is infested with Deadites.
 They make their way through the destroyed city and in the process Ash replaces his chainsaw with a newer one with a titanium blade.
 Ash and Sam find a portal in a nearby courthouse.
 However, Sam succumbs to fatigue and yawns while he is saying the incantation.
 The portal, instead of closing, sucks both of them into it.
 Once they are inside the portal Ash and Sam find themselves in a hellish dimension.
 Professor Knowby shows up telling them the only way out is to defeat Reinhard and rescue Sally.
 However, he begins talking about how Ash must save the world in which Ash becomes very angry and says he is only out to save Sally and maybe Sam.

 Ash and Sam face many obstacles in the Deadite temple, but after much struggle they make their way to Reinhard's lair where he is just about to sacrifice Sally.
 Reinhard says how impressed he is with Ash.
 However, he apologizes that they had to come a long way to die.
 Rienhard uses the Necronomicon to turn himself into a troll-like Deadite.
 Ash and Sam kill Reinhard and Sam closes the portal.
 In a very romantic scene Ash says he came a long way and overcame great odds to apologize to Sally on the fashion advice he gave her back at Sunny Meadows.
 Just as he is leaning to kiss Sally, a spirit possesses her.
 Ash, overcome with rage, shoots the possessed Sally.
-However, just as he does this the portal reopens and sucks Ash and Sam into it along with the Necronomicon possibly sending them back in time, presumably to its own alternate version of Army of Darkness, thus ending the game.
+However, just as he does this the portal reopens and sucks Ash and Sam into it along with the Necronomicon possibly sending them back in time, presumably to its own alternate version of Army of Darkness.